danicat/pacgo/step01/README.md

 // but you can't use foo here!
 ```

-Other interesting aspect of the `loadMaze` code is the use of the `defer` keyword.
-It basic says to call the function after `defer` at the end of the current function.
+Another interesting aspect of the `loadMaze` code is the use of the `defer` keyword.
+It basically says to call the function after `defer` at the end of the current function.
 It is very useful for cleanup purposes and in this case we are using it to close the file we've just opened:

 ```go
 func loadMaze() error {